Bhagavad Gita Chapter 18 Verse 26 Meaning

 What is the main idea of Bhagavad Gita 18.26?

+This verse carries the weight of lived truth.
 An agent who is free from attachment, non-egoistic, endowed with firmness and enthusiasm, and unaffected by success or failure, is considered to be of a Sattvic (pure) nature.
-This verse emphasizes liberation with clarity and purpose.
+In the context of the synthesis of all teachings and the invitation to...

 How can I apply Bhagavad Gita 18.26 in daily life?